Oslo-Metropolitan-University-OsloMet/individual-portfolio-assignment-1-Awet9I/README.md

 Classroom

-1. Start by running the server.py in a terminal window with the port as the argument.
+1. Run server.py in a terminal window with the port as the argument.

-2. The server will then go in listen-mode and wait for connections and let us know if somebody connects.
+2. The server will then  listening and wait for connections and print a message if somebody connects.

-3. Open up at least one terminal for a bot, or as many as you see fit.
-Keep in mind that there are only 3 bots to choose from: Sifan, Noah and Miki
+3. Open terminal for a bot.
+Run the cleint.py by providing ip address, port number and name as arguments.
+You can only choose one of these names as a bot: Sifan, Noah and Miki

 4. One must also open one terminal for the host-client Start client.py in the new terminals with 3 arguments: IP-address, port and name.
 Any bot name other than the given ones will result the client running as a host